The Rundown

 - Not suitable for puppies under 6 months of age, or dogs smaller than 5 pounds

-Nobody wants a smelly lick, so the Greenies Original Natural Dental Treats serve the dual purpose of giving your pup something to sink his teeth into and cleaning them and freshening up his breath at the same time.
+The Greenies Original Natural Dental Treats serve the dual purpose of giving your pup something to sink his teeth into and cleaning them and freshening up his breath at the same time.

 click to see more